TimothyByrd/ChaosHelper/README.md

         - Force update: `Alt-F`
         - Character check: `Alt-C` but disabled by default
         - Test pattern: `Alt-T` but disabled by default
+        - Close Ports: `Alt-Q` but disabled by default (and requires running as Admin)
     - These hotkeys can be rebound or disabled in settings.jsonc by commenting them out.
-    - When definining a hotkey, for modifiers, use '^' for Ctrl, '+' for Shift and '!' for Alt.
+    - When defining a hotkey, for modifiers, use '^' for Ctrl, '+' for Shift and '!' for Alt.
     - For a list of key names/numbers, see https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys
     - Remember, these set **global** hotkeys, so be careful not to bork your other programs.
     - Other commands do not have hot keys.
 They must be invoked from the ChaosHelper console window or by sending a key to the ChaosHelper console.